 How can a longitudinal split in the casing jeopardize fracturing operations?

 The operator can no longer pressurize the wellbore nor shift the sliding sleeves with a ball drop system.
-The longitudinal split prevents any chance of integrity insurance: The stimulation is on hold and cannot be resumed as long as you haven’t treated the impairment.
+The longitudinal split in the casing prevents any chance of integrity insurance: The stimulation is on hold and cannot be resumed as long as you haven’t treated the impairment.

 Investigation on the nature of a split.